DanielTakeshi/Paper_Notes/reinforcement_learning/Taming_the_Noise_in_Reinforcement_Learning_via_Soft_Updates.md

 It turns out that G-learning is indeed better in the noisier cases.
 The results are claimed to be statistically significant.
 However, I would be interested in seeing how they tuned the competing algorithms.

 Huh, in the cliff-walking example they explicitly mention SARSA ... so what's the difference between SARSA and Q^\rho-learning??
+BTW for the cliff walking demo, I tested it out myself, Q-learning indeed learns the risky path and SARSA learns the safe path.
+This is because with an exploration policy of 90% greedy, 10% other, *if* that is what the agent is following, it will risk falling in the cliff often with the risky path due to the 10%.
+So the best case with 10% random actions is to take the safe route.
+Note that the actions are deterministic so the optimal policy if we were following a *purely greedy* policy (no random actions) would be the risky path.
+I re-ran SARSA with no exploration in the agent's policy and got the "risky" path.

 Their cliff-walking domain is supposed to illustrate another strength of G-learning but I'm unsure what they mean.
 My guess is they argue G-learning, during *exploration*, will prefer to be away from the cliff most of the time, to make exploration less costly.
-But in some cases we don't care about that, e.g. Atari games.
+It's true that in some cases, such as the Atari 2600 games there's virtually no cost to having bad exploration, so this is not a concern, but in more "realistic" situations, I can see why it is important to consider this.

 ## My Thoughts and Takeaways